 Here is a template of a UK balance sheet in excel to help get you started preparing your own.

 A balance sheet is a snapshot of all your businesses assets and liabilities on a particular day of the year.

-Understanding how to read a balance sheet is really useful because it will give you useful insights about your business and your potential customers.
+Now I have explained balance sheets you can see useful it is because it will give you useful insights about your own business and your potential customers.

 Do You Need a Balance Sheet if You Are Self-Employed?

-No. You are not legally required to prepare a balance sheet if you are self-employed.
+No. You are not legally required to prepare a balance sheet for self-assessment